How Video Games Like 'Starfield' Are Creating A New Generation Of Classical Music Fans

-The game, which will be released on Sept.
+The game, which was released on Sept.
 6, 2023, allows players to build their own character and spacecraft, travel to any one of a thousand or more planets and follow multiple story arcs.

 Soundtracks for outer space have appeared in many films –“Star Wars,”“2001: A Space Odyssey” and“Interstellar,” to name a few.